Guatemala’s Indigenous Community: A Struggle Against Poverty, Racism and Exclusion

-Less than 10% of Guatemala’s Congress members are indigenous, a relatively small percent considering the indigenous community makes up for almost half of the country’s inhabitants.
+Less than 10% of Guatemala’s Congress members are indigenous.
+This is a relatively small percentage considering the indigenous community makes up for almost half of the country’s inhabitants.

 Defending Land Owned by the Indigenous Community

 Since the Spanish conquest in 1524, Guatemala’s indigenous community has continually fought to maintain and to win back their territory.
-A good example is the Rocjá Pontilá Project of the Hidro Energía S.A. company on Q’eqchi territory in the Alta Verapaz department.
-This hydroelectric project was approved by the government, failing to comply with environmental laws and the Right of the Indigenous Peoples, a rule that says indigenous communities need to be consulted before any type of construction on their territory.
+A good example is the Rocjá Pontilá Project of the Hidro Energía S.A. company on Q’eqchi territory in Alta Verapaz.
+This hydroelectric project was approved by the government but failed to comply with environmental laws.
+Furthermore, it failed to abide by the Rights of Indigenous Peoples.
+These rights dictate that indigenous communities need to be consulted before any type of construction on their territory.

 Abelino Zacarias, who filed an injunction against the project, mysteriously disappeared.
 And so did several others who worked on this project.
 In fact, human rights activists all over Guatemala, but mostly in the highlands, face danger and threats everyday.
-In the first six months of 2019, there were 327 attacks on human rights defenders, including 12 murders, most of the victims were of indigneous origin.
+In the first six months of 2019, there were 327 attacks on human rights defenders, including 12 murders.
+Most of the victims were of indigenous origin.

 4 out of 5 indigenous Guatemalans live in poverty and have limited access to healthcare, education, and other basic services.
-Guatemala’s government does not recognize this disadvantage and indigenous people who stand up for their rights, often get threatened or murdered.
+Guatemala’s government however does not recognize this disadvantage.
+Unfortunately, the indigenous people who do stand up for their rights, often get threatened or murdered.
 Others try to flee the country to find economic and educational opportunities they simply can’t obtain in Guatemala.